menu

 Overview

 Merrimac is a tiny village located in the state of Wisconsin.
 With a population of 526 people and just one neighborhood, Merrimac is the 450th largest community in Wisconsin.
-Merrimac has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Merrimac has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Occupations and Workforce